 Inside its multitude of tomes you’ll find over-the-top action, betrayal, and the dark ruminations of Chaos.
 It’s essential reading for any fan of Warhammer fiction, but there’s a lot to bite off – especially if you’re just now starting your journey towards heresy.

-Read on, and we’ll let you know which books are essential to give you all the history behind this pivotal event in the Warhammer 40K universe – and which you can gloss over for another day.
+Read this Horus Heresy book order guide, and we’ll let you know which books are essential to give you all the history behind this pivotal event in the Warhammer 40K universe – and which you can gloss over for another day.

 We begin (in uncharacteristically linear style, considering just how many branches this series ends up having) at the beginning.

 The first five novels are utterly essential.
 Horus Rising, False Gods, Galaxy in Flames, The Flight of the Eisenstein, and Fulgrim will see you meet the Warmaster Horus, the other Primarchs, and their legions before any fall to the ruinous powers.